mattrglobal/bbs-signatures-spec/spec.md

 The following terminology is used throughout this document:

 SK
-: The secret key for the signature scheme
+: The secret key for the signature scheme.

 PK
-: The public key for the signature scheme containing all information needed to perform cryptographic operations.
+: The public key for the signature scheme.

 DPK
 : The short form of the public key or deterministic public key.